 Marisa serves on the Boards of Directors of the Public Policy Institute of California and the Bar Association of San Francisco’s Justice & Diversity Center.
-She teaches trial advocacy at Stanford Law School and has been appointed by the US District Court (N.D.
-Cal.) to mediate cases.
+She teaches trial advocacy at Stanford Law School.
 She has devoted significant time to pro bono matters in conjunction with the American Bar Association, Lawyers’ Committee for Civil Rights, the Asian Law Caucus, and other organizations.

 Marisa is a graduate of Yale University, summa cum laude, and Harvard Law School, cum laude, where she served as Developments Editor of the Harvard Law Review.
 She served as a law clerk to the Honorable Robert Boochever of the US Court of Appeals for the Ninth Circuit.

 Representing international robotics company in high-stakes, commercial dispute involving automotive and automation technology

 Representing wealth management company and executive in high-stakes employee mobility case